-BCSR’s Graduate Student Event Grants support innovative proposals for graduate student-led lectures, seminars, working groups and conferences for public and campus audiences.
-Awards range from $250 to $500 for a lecture, and up to $1000 for a conference.
+BCSR’s Graduate Student Event Grants support innovative proposals for graduate student-led lectures, seminars, and conferences for public and campus audiences.
+BCSR has awarded three $500 grants in support of the following,

-“Between the Visible and the Invisible: Cosmology, Ritual, and Hermeneutics in Historical and Contemporary Chinese Worlds
+Between the Visible and the Invisible: Cosmology, Ritual, and Hermeneutics in Historical and Contemporary Chinese Worlds

-“Leaps of Faith: Figurations of Belief in Literature and Critical Thought
+Leaps of Faith – Figurations of Belief in Literature and Critical Thought